brookseakate/actionist-api/README.md

 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-You can now make requests against your local server.
+You can now make requests against your local server, running at: http://localhost:5000

 ## Seeding the Database
 To populate your database using the included seed generator scripts, run `python manage.py dbseed` with the `-c` flag to specify a quantity.